brave-intl/publishers/docs/NETWORKS.md

 curl eyeshade-web:3002
 ```

-If the network is properly configured you will recieve the default healthcheck response from eyeshade "ack".
+If the network is properly configured you will receive the default healthcheck response from eyeshade "ack".
 You are now able to access any container in the `ledger` network, i.e. `eyeshade-web`, `eyeshade-consumer`, or `eyeshade-postgres` ([See bat-legders' docker compose file](https://github.com/brave-intl/bat-ledger/blob/master/docker-compose.yml))